eavestn/cloud-migration-guidebook/README.md

 #### Audience

-At some point a company becomes so large that their revenue growth outpaces their technology spend (or their product moves into the "required" space) and they can do whatever they want.
-If they make a multi-million dollar mistake, they move on and no one cares.
-If that's you, stop reading.
+At some point, a company becomes so large that their revenue growth outpaces their technology spend (or their product moves into the "required" space) and they can do whatever they want.
+That is a great position to be in.
+If they make a multi-million dollar mistake, they move on and no one care.
+Those companies are able to spend as much as 20% of their revenue on their Enginering Organization.
+If that's your company, stop reading.
+This book can't be for you.
 This book is for everyone else.

 This book is for the SaaS or Product company that hasn't broken $1BN in revenue.
 And that's because I haven't yet implemented these patterns at that scale.
 I _have_ proven the below for organizations that range from less than $1M ARR USD to well near $1BN USD.
 Organizations ranging from fewer than five Engineers to organizations with greater than 150.
 I've seen what works, put it in place, measured it, and had a great deal of success.
 I've also seen the exact opposite of what to do - and had the displeasure of solving _that_ problem in several flavors.